 Underwater superyachts?
 A CEO is pitching fantastical ships that can go 800 feet down and stay submerged for weeks

-Austria's Migaloo is offering to build luxury submersible yachts for the ultrarich.
+Austria's Migaloo is offering to build a private "submersible superyacht" for the ultrarich.

 It says the M5 would be able to travel 820 feet underwater and stay submerged for a month.